Quantum speed limit and categorical energy relative to microlocal projector: Introduction

 \subsection{Quantum speed limit beyond quantum mechanics}

-Our work is mainly inspired by the recent theoretical breakthroughs made by Okuyama-Ohzeki's \cite{OO18} and Shanahan-Chenu-Margolus-del Campo's \cite{SCMC18} in the field of physical science.
+Our work is partially inspired by the recent theoretical breakthroughs made by Okuyama-Ohzeki's \cite{OO18} and Shanahan-Chenu-Margolus-del Campo's \cite{SCMC18} in the field of physical science.
 The two teams surprisingly discovered that the essence of quantum speed limit, despite its emergence from the quantum-mechanical study of the energy-time uncertainty relation, is rather a universal dynamical phenomenon for information-preserving time evolution processes.
-Among them Okuyama and Ohzeki \cite{OO18} analyzed the classical Liouville equation of phase-spacial distributions to obtain a \emph{fundamental speed limit}, and Shanahan, Chenu, Margolus, and del Campo \cite{SCMC18} investigated the motion of Wigner phase representations and determined a bound of semiclassical speed in terms of the norm of the Moyal product.
+Among them Okuyama and Ohzeki \cite{OO18} analyzed the classical Liouville equation of phase-spacial distributions to obtain a \emph{fundamental speed limit}, and Shanahan, Chenu, Margolus, and del Campo \cite{SCMC18} investigated the motion of the Wigner phase representations and determined the bounds of semiclassical and classical speeds in terms of the norm of the Moyal product.

 A remarkable feature of their results is that such fundamental speed limits hold nontrivially even in the limit of vanishing Planck constant.
 Similar to their precedents in the field, both of approaches in \cite{OO18,SCMC18} utilized the formalism of unitary evolutions on Hilbert spaces.

-The present paper is an attempt to answer the following natural question: \begin{qsn} Beyond the Hilbert space formalism, is there any theory regarding states and their evolutions which manages to treat the fundamental speed limit in a way more consistent with the topology of symplectic displacement?
+The present paper is an attempt to answer the following natural question: \begin{qsn} Other than the Hilbert space formalism, is there any theory regarding states and their evolutions which manages to treat the fundamental speed limit in a way more consistent with the topology of symplectic displacement?
 Moreover, is such theory capable to deal with symplectic rigidity problems beyond self-displacements? \end{qsn}

-Our first novelty is that instead of Hilbert spaces we choose to work in the realm of certain derived categories $\D(Q\x\R)$ of sheaves over a manifold $Q$ where between two objects $\F$ and $\GG$ there is no inner product but rather a derived space $Rhom(\F,\GG)$ of homomorphisms.
-So instead of genuine orthogonality we have only left or right derived semiorthogonality.
-Therefore, our observables are no longer self-adjoint and the corresponding categorical evolutions are no longer unitary in the usual sense as their Hilbert space counterparts are.
-But it is also this situation that allows us to bring in a more elaborated concept of a special endomorphism associated with a given subcategory called \emph{microlocal projector}.
+We would like to work in the realm of certain differential graded categories $\D(Q\x\R)$ of sheaves over a manifold $Q$ called Tamarkin category (see Subsection \ref{defTamarkin} and Remark \ref{hbar}).
+In this formulation, a Hilbert space $\mathcal{H}$ is replaced with the Tamarkin category $\D(Q\x\R)$, and quantum states as vectors in $\mathcal{H}$ are replaced with sheaves as objects in $\D(Q\x\R)$.
+Likewisely, the scalar field of $\mathcal{H}$ is replaced with the category of chain complexes $D(\text{pt})$.
+For two states $\F$ and $\GG$ in $\D(Q\x\R)$ there is no inner product but rather a chain complex $Rhom(\F,\GG)$ of homomorphisms, and instead of genuine orthogonality there are left and right derived orthogonalities.